Locally finitely presented and coherent hearts: Locally coherent hearts

 \section{Locally coherent hearts}

-In this section we start with a locally finitely presented Grothendieck category $\G$, a torsion pair $\mathbf{t}=(\T,\F)$ of finite type in $\G$, and we let $\Ht$ be the heart of the associated Happel-Reiten-Smal\o\ $t$-structure in $\Der(\G)$.
-We then study some conditions under which $\Ht$ is a locally coherent Grothendieck category.
+In this section we start with a locally finitely presented Grothendieck category $\G$, a torsion pair $\mathbf{t}=(\T,\F)$ of finite type in $\G$, and we look for conditions under which the heart $\Ht$ of the associated HRS $t$-structure is locally coherent.
+This is a difficult problem in general so we restrict our investigation to two, fairly general, special cases: we first tackle the problem under the additional hypothesis that $\bar\t:=(\F[1],\T[0])$ restricts to $\fp(\Ht)$ and, secondly, under the assumption that $\F$ is generating in $\G$.